Mountain Manners: Enjoy Blue Mesa without the Mussels

 The Law

 In 2008, eight bodies of water in Colorado tested positive for mussel larvae.
-In the following year, the State of Colorado passed the Aquatic Nuisance Species Act which provides funding for boat inspection programs.
-State law requires all boats entering Colorado from out-of-state to be inspected prior to launching in Colorado water.
+In the following year, the State of Colorado passed the Aquatic Nuisance Species Act, which provides funding for boat inspection programs.
+State law requires all boats entering Colorado from out of state to be inspected before launching in Colorado water.

 Menacing mussels